Posted by ARIZONA DENTAL HEIGHTS Sep 12,2022

 Unlike dental crowns, which are placed over the entire tooth to protect it from damage and restore its appearance, dental veneers are thin shells that are applied to just the front of the teeth to correct aesthetic flaws like staining or breakage.

-To make room for a new crown, our dentist will first reduce the size of the tooth to make room for the crown and then take an impression of the prepared tooth and the surrounding teeth.
+To make room for a new crown, our dentist in Mesa, AZ will first reduce the size of the tooth to make room for the crown and then take an impression of the prepared tooth and the surrounding teeth.
 The impression will be used to create your permanent crown.
 A temporary crown may be placed at this time to protect the tooth until your permanent crown is manufactured by a dental laboratory.
 At your second appointment, your temporary crown will be removed, and the permanent crown will be cemented in place.

 After your crown is put in place, your dentist will ask you to bite down in order to allow the restoration to set properly.
 You may feel some sensitivity to temperature as well as pressure for a few days after your procedure is complete.
 You may want to eat soft foods during this time and avoid foods that are extremely hot or cold in order to avoid irritating the area.
 Following a few weeks of recovery, you will be able to resume your normal chewing habits and enjoy all of your favorite foods.